plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme.md

 in the field.
 ```

-### Create a Semantic Function and utilize it when calling the LLM
+### Create a Prompt Function and utilize it when calling the LLM

-In this section we will save a create a semantic function which is a prompt file and a config file - which make it easier to version your prompts as your system changes.
+In this section we will create a prompt function which is a prompt text file and a config json file - which make it easier to version your prompts as your system changes.

-// TODO: find link for information on the skprompt.txt and the config.json files

 1. In your file explorer, create a new folder at the project level named **Prompts**

 ![Prompts folder](assets/lab1_img2.jpg)

-In this example we are going to create a prompt template that will ask the LLM to create a research abstract for a given topic.
+In this example we are going to create a prompt function that will ask the LLM to create a research abstract for a given topic.

-2. In the Prompts folder, you just created, create a folder named **ResearchAbstract**, add two new files to that folder named **config.json** and **skprompt.txt**.
+2. **In the Prompts folder**, you just created, create a folder named **ResearchAbstract**, add two new files to that folder named **config.json** and **skprompt.txt**.

 ![Prompts folder](assets/lab1_img3.jpg)

-3. Open the config.json file and replace the contents with the following json to it and save:
+3. Open the **config.json** file and replace the contents with the following json to it and save:

 ```JSON
 {